ni/nimi-python/docs/nidcpower/attributes.rst

     .. note:: The channel must be enabled for the specified current limit to take effect.
 Refer to the

+    .. note:: One or more of the referenced values are not in the Python API for this driver.
+Enums that only define values, or represent True/False, have been removed.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the current_limit.Session object, then the set/get will use all repeated capabilities in the session.